matuteiglesias/journal/content/Business/2025-07-04_Managed_Rental_Property_Visit_and_PDF_Generation.md

 ## 📅 2025-07-04 — Session: Managed Rental Property Visit and PDF Generation

 **🕒 21:35–22:10**
-**🏷️ Labels**: rental property, PDF generation, lead tracking, automation, task management
+**🏷️ Labels**: Rental Property, Pdf Generation, Lead Tracking, Automation, Task Management
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to coordinate tasks related to rental property management, including visit planning, [[documentation]] preparation, and [[automation]] of PDF generation for property details.
+The session aimed to coordinate tasks related to rental property management, including visit planning, documentation preparation, and automation of PDF generation for property details.

 ### Key Activities
-- **Task Planning:** Developed a [[strategy]] for time management and task prioritization, focusing on pending tasks related to finance and property visits.
+- **Task Planning:** Developed a strategy for time management and task prioritization, focusing on pending tasks related to finance and property visits.
 - **Visit Pack Preparation:** Compiled necessary information for a property visit pack, including economic conditions and visitor registration forms.
 - **Property Listing:** Detailed the specifications and conditions for a rental property in Don Torcuato.
 - **Lead Tracking:** Logged leads and scheduled visits for the property, capturing contact information and priority status.